ZIINGG/Customer-Revenue-Prediction/README.md

-# Customer Revenue Prediction Model with Flask Web Application
+# Customer Revenue Prediction Model with Django Web Application

 Welcome to the Customer Revenue Prediction model repository!
 This project aims to predict whether a customer is likely to bring revenue or not.
-Additionally, it includes a Flask web application for a user-friendly interface.
+Additionally, it includes a Django web application for a user-friendly interface.

 ## Overview